almostengr/almostengrwebsite/README.md

 Code for one of my websites, [thealmostengineer.com](https://thealmostengineer.com).

-In the past, the website was ran on Drupal 7.
-To get rid of the overhead of having to keep up with the maintenance of updating the website, I have since converted it to a static website that is generated with MKDocs.
+In the past, this website was ran on Drupal 7 and Wordpress.
+To get rid of the overhead of having to keep up with the maintenance of a Content Management System (CMS), I have since converted it to a static website that is generated with MKDocs.
+Static websites have less maintenance overhead and are easier to update when using a static site generator (SSG).

 You may read up on why I swtiched my blog from Drupal to MkDocs in my [blog post](https://thealmostengineer.com/blog/2019.12.21-switched-blog-from-drupal-to-mkdocs/).